Pelvic & Hernia Mesh Lawsuit Settlements

 2. Johnson & Johnson – $13.7 Million

-Again in 2016, Ethicon – a Johnson & Johnson subsidiary was slapped with a verdict amounting to $13.7 million, including punitive damages summing up to 10 million, for its transvaginal mesh tape better known as TVT.
+Again in 2016, Ethicon – a Johnson & Johnson subsidiary was slapped with a verdict amounting to $13.7 million, including punitive damages summing up to 10 million, for its pelvic mesh tape better known as TVT.
 In the judgement, the jury declared that the plaintiff’s physician was wrong in using the TVT due to the risks associated with it.

-The lawsuit was filed three years after Sharon Carlino, the plaintiff in the case, had undergone two transvaginal mesh repair surgeries.
+The lawsuit was filed three years after Sharon Carlino, the plaintiff in the case, had undergone two pelvic mesh repair surgeries.
 The first surgery left some of the portions exposed, thereby necessitating the need of corrective surgery to get rid of it.
 Furthermore, she also suffered from chronic pain and scarring allegedly caused by the multiple surgeries and a defective mesh product.

 3. Johnson & Johnson – $120 Million